amartinv/EuropeTest/readme.md

 ## Features:

-- You can add Dogs with a form with these parameters (Name, Breed, Size, Weight, Hair color, Hair length, photo).
+- You can add dogs with a form with these parameters (Name, Breed, Size, Weight, Hair color, Hair length, photo).
-- When you add the dog it redirects you to the list of all animals.
+- When you add/update a dog it redirects you to the list of all animals.
 - You can see all the dogs and their data in a table format
 - You can delete entries in animal list
 - You can edit animal entries